 Each product will have its own directions when it comes to seam connections.
 Be sure to refer to the specific instructions for the product that you’re using.

 Choosing the Right Turf ProductYou’ll only get good results from your installation if you choose the artificial turf that’s right for your needs.
-The product that you need for use in a home or garage gym may differ from what’s appropriate for a large-scale gym installation.
+The product that you need for use in a home gym may differ from what’s appropriate for a large-scale gym installation.

 To determine the gym turf that’s right for your needs, you’ll need to weigh multiple factors.